MarcusP-P/personal_website/_posts/2025-01-03-executive-dysfunction-an-example.md

 Others have commented on my ability to get stuck in the weeds, which is an example of executive dysfunction not allowing me to follow a simple path, without going into too much depth.
 I've tried in the past to explain why some tasks, that others consider simple and quick, seem insurmountable, but I don't think I've ever been able to explain it clearly enough to understand.
 Today I experienced an example, and had the presence of mind to document the process, and demonstrate how executive dysfunction can disrupt what could bee seen as a relatively simple task.

+My plan today was to fully clean the inside of my car, including using a carpet washer to clean the floors.
 Today the expected high will be 31°C, and in the next two days will be 36°C and 38°C, which will allow the carpets to dry quickly.
 At 11 AM, when I started the process, the temperature was 18°C, where I could wash the floors while it was cool, and then let the heat dry them out.

 Before I describe how I would approach this task, I'd like the reader to just plan this task out, and see how many steps it takes, and at the end compare it to the steps my brain sees are needed to perform the task: